gitter-badger/penguins-eggs/README.md

 # incubator

-Incubator is a library in development, at moment rudimentary (need a GUI counterpart) but it work well with Debian 8 Jessie and Debian 9 Stretch, and let You to remaster your system and, at the moment, give You the possibility to replicate it with remote boot.
+Incubator is a library in development, at moment rudimentary (need a GUI counterpart) but it work well with Debian 8 Jessie and Debian 9 Stretch, and let You to remaster your system and, for now, give You the possibility to replicate it with remote boot.

 Incubator, is the library back  to [fabrica-fabricator](http://github.com/pieroproietti/fabrica-fabricator) to implement the gui for the process of remastering your version of Linux, generate an ISO disk, put it on a usb key, or performing remote boot.